keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 weight: 85
 ---

-Keptn populates the `KeptnTask` resource for tasks that deploy software on Kubernetes.
 When using Keptn to run tasks for software that is deployed outside of Kubernetes, you must create the `KeptnTask` definition manually and modify it manually for each new run.
+Keptn automatically populates the `KeptnTask` resource for tasks that deploy software on Kubernetes.

 ## Synopsis